ibarsi/igorbarsi/src/pages/blog/groom-user-stories-your-delivery-team-wont-hate/index.md

 ---
-path: "/blog/groom-user-stories-your-delivery-team-wont-hate"
+path: '/blog/groom-user-stories-your-delivery-team-wont-hate'
-date: "05-27-2018"
+date: '05-27-2018'
-title: "Groom User Stories Your Delivery Team Won’t Hate"
+title: 'Groom User Stories Your Delivery Team Won’t Hate'
 ---

 When you think of a good user story, you might imagine clear, succinct definitions of features that address real user needs and provide solid business value.
 They are the PO’s breakdown and representation of where the business needs to grow to keep customers happy and ensure future success.